 Chiefs Broncos Odds

-This game is set to kick off at 4:25 EST Sunday afternoon inside Sports Authority Field with CBS providing the television coverage.
-If you want to bet this game, then you will find Denver pegged as a 13.5-point favorite over Kansas City with a total set of 51 points.
+Kickoff inside Arrowhead Stadium is scheduled for 8:30 EST Sunday night with NBC providing the television coverage.
+If you are looking to place a wager on this game, you’ll find Denver as a 2-point favorite over Kansas City with a total set of 49.5 points.

 The Broncos were 13-point favorites at home the first time these teams got together this season.
 When you factor in three points for home-field advantage, that means they should be roughly 7-point road favorites over the Chiefs in the rematch.
 Instead, they are currently 2-point favorites in Kansas City.
 That’s why I believe there is some value in backing the Broncos as such small favorites in the rematch Sunday night.

 Plus, the Broncos are the better team, period.
 When you compare the numbers, it’s really not even close.
 The Broncos lead the league in yardage differential, outgaining teams by a whopping 100.2 yards per game.
 They rank 3rd in total offense at 416.3 yards per game, and 6th in total defense at 316.1 yards per game.
 Despite not having the best record in the NFL, they have put up the best numbers and I would argue that they are the best team.

 The Chiefs, meanwhile, have been very fortunate to own a 7-4 record this season.
 They rank just 17th in yardage differential, and they are actually getting outgained on the season.
 The Chiefs are just 23rd in the NFL in total offense at 326.6 yards per game, and 8th in total defense at 328.3 yards per game.
 Now, they are without star safety Eric Berry for the rest of the season after he was diagnosed with cancer last week.
 Berry is just another player on a long list of injuries for this Kansas City defense.